gregwillroot/spotpot/README.md

 =======

 SpotPot is a Python script that uses the Spotify Web API to search for top tracks of a list of artists and store their details in a CSV file.
-It is designed to be run periodically to keep the CSV file up-to-date.

 Getting Started
 ------------